It's Time to Address Sahel's Ongoing and Urgent Humanitarian Needs

 The ingredients of a crisis have all come together to create a dangerously critical situation in the Sahel region of Africa.
 Widespread civil unrest has caused millions of people to flee their homes in search of safer accommodations, but in the Sahel, there is virtually no such thing.

-Drought and subsequent famine rage through the region, to the point that roughly 18 million people are at risk of malnutrition.
+Drought and subsequent famine rage through the region, to the degree that 11.3 million Sahelians are estimated to be short of food this year and 1.5 million children are acutely malnourished.
 People like children and the elderly whose immune systems are already compromised are at especially high risk of sickness and death from lack of water and adequate nutrition.

 But while violence cannot be predicted, we can anticipate drought and famine.
 Instead of throwing billions of dollars at an immediate emergency, we need to help nations within the Sahel rebuild their infrastructures, from the ground up, in an effort to push them into food and water independence.